Micah456/jp-vocab-quiz/README.md

 ## Current Task
 Create App Logic using TDD
-* End screen and feedback - display table showing which questions were right or wrong and show total score
+* Create landing page where you choose which set of vocab to use

 ## Remaining Tasks
 * Load data into app from server
-* Create landing page where you choose which set of vocab to use

 ## Completed Tasks
 * Save data in suitable format